hkuspace-pu/project-submission-group-10/ProjectDocs/ProjectPlan.md

 - Ensure the delivery of a high-quality system within the project scope.
 - To create productivity gains over the current paper-based implementation.
 - Create secure & privacy-compliant software that meets local regulatory and ethical standards.
-- Create a visually compelling, high learnability interface based on client feedback
+- Create a visually compelling, high-learnability interface based on client feedback
 - To increase adoption and usage of the software through gamification.
-- Meet all the functional requirments as per outlined in the product scope
+- Meet all the functional requirements as per outlined in the product scope
 -  Provide a comprehensive & consistent method for both beginner and advanced surveyors to record and retrieve tree species data by oberveration and assess changes associated with particular species over time, others points as per the functional requirments.

 ## :minidisc: Software Requirments

-- This section is updated weekly, refer to [Readme.md](https://github.com/hkuspace-pu/project-submission-group-10-HKNatureWatch)
+- This section is updated weekly; refer to [Readme.md](https://github.com/hkuspace-pu/project-submission-group-10-HKNatureWatch)

 ## :gift: Product Value
 - Provide a knowledge base on the local trees and diverse fauna in Hong Kong